patrickfrey/mewa/doc/tutorial.md

 #### Constructor Functions
 Here are the building blocks for defining constructors.
   * The functions ```constructorParts```, ```constructorStruct``` and ```typeConstructorPairStruct''' are helpers for constructor or type/constructor pair structures.
   * The function ```callConstructor``` builds a constructor function from a format string and additional attributes.
-Most of the constructor function of this example compiler are defined with ```callConstructor```.
+Most of the constructor functions of this example compiler are defined with ```callConstructor```.
 It uses the helper function ```buildCallArguments``` to build some format string variables for mapping the arguments of a constructor call.
 ```Lua
 -- Get the two parts of a constructor as tuple
 function constructorParts( constructor)